Skip to main content

 29 mentions Positive Neutral Negative

-• “Chaos Domain is a very Contra-style game, but without a good storyline, what could have changed the way gamers would see it.”
+• “Chaos Domain is a very Contra-style game, but without a good storyline, which could have changed the way gamers perceive it.”

 • “A story might have added a bit of depth to the game, maybe even some spoken dialogue or voice bubbles.”